 - 1. Select Menu > Color Settings > Sensor-to-screen Calibration. - 2.
 Select a user-defined calibration file to recalibrate. - 3.
-Select Recalibrate.

-The projector checks if the light source is on and the douser is open.
-If either condition is not met, a warning dialog is displayed prompting you to make sure these conditions are met before starting the wizard.

-- 4. In step 1 of the Sensor-to-screen Calibration wizard, set the maximum brightness and color point. - a) Enable the Display White Test Pattern option. - b) To set the maximum expected room and chiller (for chiller-based products) temperatures, use the plus (+) or minus (-) signs. - c) Adjust the RGB sliders to set the brightness and color point. - d) Select Next. - Wait 20 minutes for the projector to stabilize or select Skip during the stabilization time period. - 6.
-In step 2 of the Sensor-to-screen Calibration wizard, measure and enter the screen values. - a) To trigger the measurement at a specific operating point, under Sensor to screen, select Capture.

-The Capture button changes color to indicate the capture process is activated.
-Only one Capture button is active at a time but the buttons can be selected in any order.

-The projector automatically sets the red, green, and blue output laser powers to the predetermined settings calculated and displayed in the Drive Percentage (Calculated) area of the wizard.
+Select Recalibrate. - The projector checks if the light source is on and the douser is open.
+If either condition is not met, a warning dialog is displayed prompting you to make sure these conditions are met before starting the wizard. - 4.
+In step 1 of the Sensor-to-screen Calibration wizard, set the maximum brightness and color point. - a) Enable the Display White Test Pattern option. - b) Adjust the RGB sliders to set the brightness and color point. - c) Select Next. - 5.
+Wait 20 minutes for the projector to stabilize or select Skip during the stabilization time period. - 6.
+In step 2 of the Sensor-to-screen Calibration wizard, measure and enter the screen values. - a) To trigger the measurement at a specific operating point, under Sensor to screen, select Capture. - The Capture button changes color to indicate the capture process is activated.
+Only one Capture button is active at a time but the buttons can be selected in any order. - The projector automatically sets the red, green, and blue output laser powers to the predetermined settings calculated and displayed in the Drive Percentage (Calculated) area of the wizard. - A 10 second countdown begins to allow the projector white point and brightness to stabilize and no changes can be made.
+At the end of the count down period, the Color Sensor values fields are automatically populated by the projector for the currently selected drive percentage value. - b) When the countdown ends, under Measured Values, using the numeric keypad capture and record the associated spectroradiometer values for x, y, and fL.

-- A 10 second countdown begins to allow the projector white point and brightness to stabilize and no changes can be made.
-At the end of the count down period, the Color Sensor values fields are automatically populated by the projector for the currently selected drive percentage value. - b) When the countdown ends, under Measured Values, using the numeric keypad capture and record the associated spectroradiometer values for x, y, and fL. - The projector holds the on-screen color and brightness level until the same or another Capture button is selected. - c) Repeat steps a and b for the remaining drive percentage set points until all x, y, and fL values are entered. - Spectroradiometer measurements can be captured in any order but all three x, y, and fL measurements must be entered before moving onto the next capture.
+- The projector holds the on-screen color and brightness level until the same or another Capture button is selected. - c) Repeat steps a and b for the remaining drive percentage set points until all x, y, and fL values are entered. - Spectroradiometer measurements can be captured in any order but all three x, y, and fL measurements must be entered before moving onto the next capture.
 You can recapture a specific measurement at any time during the process by selecting the Capture button.
-In this case, the measured spectroradiometer and color sensor values are reset. - d) Once all the color sensor and measured values are entered for all nine rows, select Apply and Save. - 7.
-Verify and complete the calibration. - Select a white point to measure by selecting either the DCI, D65, or Custom white point buttons. - Once selected, the projector automatically enables LiteLOC $^{\text{\tiny M}}$ , selects a White test pattern with uncorrected colors at the white point specified, and sets the brightness to 80%. - b) Using a spectroradiometer, measure screen x and y values at the center of the screen.
+In this case, the measured spectroradiometer and color sensor values are reset. - d) Once all the color sensor and measured values are entered for all rows, select Apply and Save. - 7.
+Verify and complete the calibration. - a) Select a white point to measure by selecting either the DCI, D65, or Custom white point buttons. - Once selected, the projector automatically enables LiteLOC $^{\text{m}}$, selects a White test pattern with uncorrected colors at the white point specified, and sets the brightness to 80%. - b) Using a spectroradiometer, measure screen x and y values at the center of the screen.
 To verify the calibration has been successfully applied, the measured white point must be within the expected tolerance. - c) When complete, select Finish. - The projector output is configured according to the currently selected calibration file and you are returned to the Sensor-to-screen Calibration menu.